Lizzy-Gallagher/lizzy-gallagher.github.io/_posts/2020-08-02-using-underdocumented-features.md

 Being able to learn about features without relying on documentation is a valuable skill to have in your software development toolbox.

-Although this post has primarily focuses on using open-source features (with publically available code), the advice also applies to working with legacy code at your organization.
+Although this post has primarily focuses on using open-source features (with publicly available code), the advice also applies to working with legacy code at your organization.

 Finally, consider documenting the outcome of your research!